mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 neither closable nor movable or floatable.
 A central widget has no title bar and so it is not possible for the user to hide, close or drag the central widget.
-If there is a central widget, then also the distribution of the sizes for the dock widgets around the central widget is different.
-If there is no central widget and the main window is resized, then the available space is distributed to all dock widgets.
-If a central widget exists, then only the central widget is resized when resizing the main window.
-The dock widgets around the central widget keep their sizes.
-The following animation shows this:
+If there is a central widget, then also the distribution of the sizes for the dock widgets around the central widget is different:

+- **no central widget (default)** - on resizing the available space is distributed to all dock widgets - the size of all dock widgets shrinks or grows
+- **with central widget** - on resizing only the central widget is resized - the dock widgets around the central widget keep their size (see the animation below)

 ![Central Widget](central_widget.gif)

-To set a centra widget, you just need to pass your central dock widget to the dock manager `setCentralWidget` function:
+To set a central widget, you just need to pass your central dock widget to the dock manager `setCentralWidget` function:

 ```c++